janelia-experimental-technology/Rat-Cage-Modifications/README.md

 See the individual part drawings for more detail on fabricating each part.
 See the attached assembly files and instructions with parts list including purchased commercial items needed to complete the tcage modifications.

-Operation: The cage can be used normally after modification, cleaned,  and sterilized via autoclave
+Operation: The cage can be used normally after modification, cleaned,  and sterilized via autoclave.

 Opportunity: Free to make for Non-Profit Research by downloading the design here.
 See included hardware license.